openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 software that uses the GNU ``gettext`` internationalization and localization system.
 All recipes building software that use ``gettext`` should inherit this class.

+This class will configure recipes to build translations *unless*:

+-  the :term:`USE_NLS` variable is set to ``no``, or

+-  the :term:`INHIBIT_DEFAULT_DEPS` variable is set and the recipe inheriting the :ref:`ref-classes-gettext` class does not also inherit the :ref:`ref-classes-cross-canadian` class.

 .. _ref-classes-github-releases: